Catch an awe-inspiring sunset in Tempe.

 60 E. 5th St., Tempe, AZ 85281 | (480) 894-1400

-Located within a block of Tempe Town Lake, Tempe Mission Palms is known for great hospitality, a beautifully landscaped courtyard and its location in Downtown Tempe.
+Located within a block of Tempe Town Lake, Tempe Mission Palms is known for its great hospitality, beautifully landscaped courtyard and central location in Downtown Tempe.
 From the rooftop pool area, hotel guests can capture the very essence of what makes Tempe among the best cities in Arizona to catch sunsets.
 It combines a sparkling pool, palm trees and an awesome view of “A” Mountain.

 Residence Inn by Marriott Tempe Downtown/University